-To prevent tracking PayPal as referrer and to track the real referrers, you need to add PayPal to the referral exclusion list in Google Analytics.
-And, here’s how to do that in just a few steps.
+To prevent tracking PayPal as the referral source and to track the real referrers, you need to set up a Google Analytics PayPal referral exclusion to ignore PayPal and use the real referral instead.

 When using PayPal as your payment gateway, your customers leave your site and log into PayPal’s website to make a payment.
 After they pay successfully, they return to your site, often to a Thank You page, and the conversion is made.

-Now Google Analytics adds PayPal to referral traffic data because PayPal is the last site user visited before conversion.
+Now, Google Analytics adds PayPal to referral traffic data because PayPal is the last site the user visited before the conversion.
 But the actual referral source is the affiliate website, not PayPal.

 In this way, PayPal takes the place of multiple referral source sites and prevents you from seeing the actual referrers.
 That’s why you should exclude PayPal or any other third-party payment gateway from your referral list.
 Here’s how to do that:

-Now that you’ve added PayPal to the referral exclusion list, Google Analytics will track the original referral sites and provide you with accurate referral traffic data.
+Now that you’ve added PayPal to the Google Analytics referral exclusion list, it will track the original sources and provide you with accurate traffic data.

 Google Analytics normally takes 24-48 hours to apply an exclusion.
 You can check your referral source data again after that time to check if the exclusion list is working for you.

-We hope this article helped you learn how to exclude PayPal from referral traffic data in Google Analytics.
+We hope this article helped you learn how to set up a Google Analytics PayPal referral exclusion.
 You may also want to check out 9 Top eCommerce Metrics & KPIs to Track in Google Analytics 4.

 Not using MonsterInsights yet?
 What are you waiting for?